Janelle88/water_balance/README.md

     + this is the final report, which displays the data in graphical form

 #### run_rmd
-If you have a csv that has column headers as displayed in the ncpn_centroids file, you should be able to use the run_rmd to run the report from that csv.
+If you have a csv that has column headers as displayed in the run_multiple_sites.csv file, you should be able to use the run_rmd to run the report from that csv.
 This is especially useful if you have a number of latitudes and longitudes you would like to look at, it will essentially loop through the data download and the report generation for each latitude and longitude